Suzimor/Cafe-menu/README.md

 # Cafe-menu
-CSS by designing a menu page for a cafe webpage
+Learn CSS by designing a menu page for a cafe webpage